Domain Testing

 For a non technical professional exploring code one of the key things I learned was to slow down and read the documentation and any error messages.
 They may look confusing, but Laravel’s error messages are carefully crafted to guide you but it takes real effort to slow down, read them methodically.
 The error messages are also gold for pasting back into the AI to help debug.

-I got started on the journey from lawyer, to marketer, to Chief Technology Officer of a product team at a Venture Capital firm by simply making small changes to an existing code base.
-There is a scenario where AI replaces the need for software developers entirely and learning to code is a waste of time.
-But I think it’s more likely that AI allows non-developers to meaningfully engage with code in new and exciting ways that opens up the profession to thousands of people from diverse backgrounds and mindsets who can bring new best practises and new solutions.
+I got started on the journey from lawyer, to marketer, to software developer (and now Chief Technology Officer of the product team at a Venture Capital firm) by simply making small changes to an existing code base.
+There is certainly a scenario where AI replaces the need for software developers entirely, so learning to code is a waste of time.
+But I think it’s more likely that AI allows non-technical subject-matter-experts (that’s you) to meaningfully engage with code in new and exciting ways that opens up the profession to thousands of people from diverse backgrounds and mindsets who can bring new best practises and new solutions.
 There’s never been a better time to start coding.

 Top Laracon Conference Presentations